tam-en/mastermind/README.md

 ## Acknowledgments

-shout out to W3Schools, Stackoverflow for technical help
+Shout out to W3Schools, Stackoverflow for so many answers.

-special thanks to Taylor Darneille and Steven Peters at General Assembly for helping me figure out a few technical problems.
+Special thanks to Taylor Darneille and Steven Peters at General Assembly for helping me figure out a few of the nastier technical problems.
+And thanks to Lemon Garrett for advice on CSS grids and the tip on using Coolors.